-- 7.37 Day units, wards and clinical areas such as outpatients departments that are not open continuously e.g. five days a week, but need to stock CDs must perform a risk assessment, in consultation with Risk Management and pharmacy.
+7.35 Day units, wards and clinical areas such as outpatients departments that are not open continuously e.g. five days a week, but need to stock CDs must perform a risk assessment, in consultation with Risk Management and pharmacy.
 The risk assessment must identify if the unit is sufficiently secure to hold CDs when closed, or whether the CDs must be returned for storage to pharmacy or another ward area.
 If the CDs are stored in pharmacy or another ward area they must be in a sealed container (for which the pharmacy or the other ward does not have access).
 The CD Register and keys must be kept in a secure place agreed with Risk Management, pharmacy and the CDAO.
-This may be in the sealed container. - 7.38 The RN, RM or RODP in charge must place the CDs and CD Register/keys (if agreed for that area) in the container for storage and seal it. - 7.39 A log sheet for receipt and issue of the sealed container must be completed.
+This may be in the sealed container.

+- 7.36 The RN, RM or RODP in charge must place the CDs and CD Register/keys (if agreed for that area) in the container for storage and seal it. - 7.37 A log sheet for receipt and issue of the sealed container must be completed.
 This must list the contents of the sealed container so the pharmacy or the ward storing it is aware from a risk management viewpoint of what it is storing.
-It must include details of the ward or department the container comes from. - 7.40 When the sealed container is handed over to pharmacy or the ward they must sign for receipt and date the log sheet.
+It must include details of the ward or department the container comes from. - 7.38 When the sealed container is handed over to pharmacy or the ward they must sign for receipt and date the log sheet.
 They are signing for a sealed container and not that the contents of the container are correct.
-The log must be kept in the pharmacy or on the ward in the CD cupboard, and retained for at least 2 years. - 7.41 When the sealed container is collected the RN, RM or RODP collecting it must have valid Trust ID badge.
-A record that identification was seen must be recorded on the log sheet, and the recipient sign the log for receipt of the sealed container. - 7.42 If CD stationery/keys are to be stored in the sealed container this must also be documented on the log sheet. - 7.43 If CDs are no longer required or the ward or department is closing for a prolonged period of time, the CDs must be returned to pharmacy and a full CD check should be performed by pharmacy.. - 7.44
+The log must be kept in the pharmacy or on the ward in the CD cupboard, and retained for at least 2 years. - 7.39 When the sealed container is collected the RN, RM or RODP collecting it must have valid Trust ID badge.
+A record that identification was seen must be recorded on the log sheet, and the recipient sign the log for receipt of the sealed container. - 7.40 If CD stationery/keys are to be stored in the sealed container this must also be documented on the log sheet. - 7.41 If CDs are no longer required or the ward or department is closing for a prolonged period of time, the CDs must be returned to pharmacy. - 7.42 If a ward or department permanently closes a full CD check should be performed and the stock returned to the pharmacy department.